Recently updated on November 30th, 2024 at 11:18 am

 Representation: Sapphic characters, Sapphic romance

 This book is like a dystopian and queer phantom of the opera.
-Full of strong willed women wearing beautiful ball gowns taking down evil.
+Full of strong-willed women wearing beautiful ball gowns taking down evil.

 Buy on Amazon | Waterstones